hobosteaux/bytelynx/docs/net/tag.rst

 .. autoclass:: net.tag.Tag
 	:noindex:
-	:members: encoded, decoded, to_value, to_encoded
+	:members: encoded, value, to_encoded, to_value

 Creating a new tag
 ++++++++++++++++++